aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 #.
 Line 1: As usual in mathematical programming modeling, we discretize time to a discrete set of periods.

 #.
 Line 2: As numbers are sufficient, the set is made a subset of the set ``Integers``; thereby ensuring that the elements are ordered as expected.
+See also :doc:`../112/112-Integer-properties`

 #.
 Line 5: The nodes are locations, and only the name of each location is needed to identify a node.